Online Stochastic Matching: A Polytope Perspective: Supplementary material of sec:general .

-\Cref{fig:triamond-kernel,fig:codomino-kernel} show possible runs of Algorithm~\ref{algo:spanning} on the triamond and codomino graphs, which both have a two-dimensional kernel.
-Note that the basis is not unique and depends on our choice of the spanning tree $\T$ and the augmenting edge $a$ (see lines 2 and 3 in Algorithm~\ref{algo:spanning}).
-We now verify that Algorithm~\ref{algo:spanning} termines and yields the desired result.
+\Cref{fig:triamond-kernel,fig:codomino-kernel} shows possible runs of \Cref{algo:spanning} on the triamond and codomino graphs, which both have a two-dimensional kernel.
+Note that the basis is not unique and depends on our choice of the spanning tree $\T$ and the augmenting edge $a$ (see Lines~\ref{algo:T} and~\ref{algo:edgek} in \Cref{algo:spanning}).